Skrull: Empyre

-In the "Road to Empyre," Teddy Altman is made a mysterious offer at the cost of leaving Billy Kaplan.
-He accepts the offer which was to become the new ruler of the Kree-Skrull Alliance, adopting the mantle of "Dorrek VIII," and beginning the preparations of invading the Earth for "the final war."
+In the prelude to the "Empyre" storyline, Teddy Altman is made a mysterious offer at the cost of leaving Billy Kaplan.
+He accepts the offer which was to become the new ruler of the Kree-Skrull alliance, adopting the mantle of Dorrek VIII and beginning the preparations of invading the Earth for "the final war."
+The Kree and Skrull armies unite to confront the Cotati, who threaten Earth.